5 concrete rules for writing clear and effective instructions (with examples)

 Carefully check that the potato has cooled down and pass it to Kevin.

-Add any conditions before the instruction
+Write any conditions before the instruction

 Your readers may start work even before they've finished reading the whole sentence.
 So include all necessary information upfront.